We’re reader-supported. Purchases via our links may earn us a commission, at no extra cost to you.

-Walls: Neutral colors are your friend!
-Choose colors that create a relaxing atmosphere for your customers.
+Walls: Neutral colours are your friend!
+Choose colours that create a relaxing atmosphere for your customers.

 Lighting: The right lighting is key!
 Choose bright enough lights that let your customers see what they’re doing, but not so bright that it’s distracting.